covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ![gradle_files](.md_images/gradle_files.png)

 This is a bit confusing when you first look at them as there're so many different files.
-But fortunately there areshort description next to file names i.e. those in brackets.
-For exmample, local.properties file contain configurations for SDK location.
+But fortunately, there are short descriptions next to file names i.e. those in brackets.
+For example, local.properties file contain configurations for SDK location.

 To make things worse, there're two files with the same name - build.gradle - one for 'Project' and one for 'Module':

 1. `build.gradle (Project: MyXml2)` defines Gradle itself, for example, repositories (jcenter) and dependencies.
 2. `build.gradle (Module: app)` defines various aspects of module build settings.
 More on this later.

 You have used many times `R.id.something` in your java source code, now it's the time to have a look at it.
-On your hard drive, naviagate to app/build/generated/source/r/debug/com/example/jianhuayang/myxml file, open R.java file in a text editor.
+On your hard drive, navigate to app/build/generated/source/r/debug/com/example/jianhuayang/myxml file, open R.java file in a text editor.
 Try to locate 'id' class.
 Now you'll see different IDs available to you, either generated by the system or by yourself.
 Note that id itself is a class, and different IDs in it are actually integers.

 ![id](.md_images/id.png)